jgeffrard/collatz-conjecture/README.md

 # Collatz conjecture with a brute force approach

-My crack at solving one of the word's unsolved problems in mathematics in Julia:
+My crack at solving one of the world's unsolved problems in mathematics in Julia:

 Unsolved problem in mathematics: Does the Collatz sequence eventually reach 1 for all positive integer initial values?